Scientific analysis and places of discovery

 carbonate.

-roads and buildings, and in the process fossils were
+region.
+The extracted gravel was used for the construction of roads and buildings, and in the process fossils were discovered and collected.

 Places of discovery